programminghistorian/jekyll/lessons/automated-downloading-with-wget.md

 To make sure wget is working, try the following.

 In your working directory, make a new directory.
-Let’s call it `wget-activehistory`{.filename}.
-You can make this using your Finder/Windows, or if you are at a Terminal window at that path, you can
+Let’s call it `wget-activehistory`.
+You can make this using your Finder/Windows, or if you are at a Terminal window at that path, you can type:
-type:

 ``` bash
 mkdir wget-activehistory